Jonathan Moles is a PhD research student (2014 - present) funded by NERC through the CENTA Doctoral Training Partnership.

 Through my work, I am engaged in the following areas of research:

-Supervisors: Dave McGarvie (OU), Sarah Sherlock (OU), Mike Widdowson (University of Hull) and John Stevenson (University of Edinburgh).
+Supervisors: Dave McGarvie (OU), Sarah Sherlock (OU) and John Stevenson (University of Edinburgh).

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.